 This collection marks a turning point in the study of the history of American religions.
 In challenging the dominant paradigm, Thomas A. Tweed and his coauthors propose nothing less than a reshaping of the way that American religious history is understood, studied, and taught.

 The range of these essays is extraordinary.
 They analyze sexual pleasure, colonization, gender, and interreligious exchange.
 The narrators position themselves in a number of geographical sites, including the Canadian border, the American West, and the Deep South.
 And they discuss a wide range of groups, from Pueblo Indians and Russian Orthodox to Japanese Buddhists and Southern Baptists.

-Thomas A. Tweed, Introduction: Narrating U.S. Religious History
+Retelling U.S. Religious History

 The pandemic has created major supply chain challenges for publishers, manufacturers, warehousing facilities and shipping companies.
 Please allow for a minimum of 15 business days to receive your order.
 If you need your order sooner, consider purchasing from one of our retail partner links in the buying options.
 Thank you!